 The CDC entities (Centers for Disease Control and Prevention, the US federal government) and WHO (World Health-Organization WHO) reinforce this support, as well as the Governor of New York State - Cuomo, who recently announced a plan with several fronts of actions to reduce rates of new infections in 75% for before 2020.

-However, the role of prep contention has been the subject of heated debate - who should lead it; who should finance it; and whether it will work in a certain social level of the population.
-Its annual cost is about ten thousand dollars for health insurers, and this requires daily accessions to them for maximum profit, and involves periodic testing to monitor the situation of patients with HIV.
+However, the containment role of prEP has been the subject of heated debates - who should lead it; who should finance it; and whether or not it will work at a certain social level of the population.
+Its annual cost is about ten thousand dollars for health insurers, and this requires daily access to them for maximum profit, and involves periodic testing to monitor the situation of HIV patients.